-"Mother..."
-Snowdawn whispered.
-She pulled herself to her all four paws and slowly picked her way to the nest.
+"Moonstar..."
+Snowdawn whispered, her heart plummeting.
+She pulled herself to all four paws and slowly picked her way to the nest.

 "Mother?" she whispered.
 Moonstar's eyes flew open.
 They were dull, almost lifeless.

-"Snowdawn..." she croaked.
+"Snowdawn..." she wheezed.
 As Snowdawn inspected her mother's body, she saw a long gash across her stomach that went from the base of her neck to her back legs.
 It looked deep.

 "Why does she not have cobwebs?"
-Snowdawn asked.
+Snowdawn demanded.

 "She refused," Flamepool answered, her voice shaking.

 "Don't," Moonster mumbled.
 "You should have seen how much Mallowfeather has already used on me.
 It was a waste of cobwebs.
 She needs to use the on cats that will benefit."